FixedEffects/FixedEffectModels.jl/README.md

 The function `reg` estimates linear models with
 - instrumental variables (via 2SLS)
-- high dimensional categorical variable (both intercept and slope fixed effects)
+- high dimensional categorical variable (multiple intercept and slope fixed effects)
 - robust standard errors (White or clustered)

 Its functionality corresponds roughly to the packages `reghdfe` in Stata and `lfe` in R.